kinderp/3183/README.md

 ```

 Doing that in the child's code, all the keyworded function parameters in kwargs will be present as instance attributes
 in your custom model class.
+It's a good idea using a prefix underscore when naming your kwargs attributes (e.g. `_session`, `_title`) in order to do not override existing attributes.

 You can use this method to pass values from a controller to your model instance.

 As you can see in the code above `self._session` `self._title` are not explicitly defined but they are used after super() call and came from kwargs dict.